flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 For *reference types* (e.g. objects, arrays and strings):
 * The data is stored on the heap (it could be large)
-* Variables which "contain" a reference type really only contain a *reference* to the value (i.e. memory location)
+* Variables which contain a reference type really only contain a *reference* to the value (i.e. memory location)
   ```csharp
   int[] itemsA = { 1, 2, 3 };
   // itemsB refers to the same object in the heap as itemsA